 The Notre Dame Graduate School advises applicants that successful TOEFL scores on iBT are 80 overall and 23 speaking.
 On the older CBT, the minimum is 250.

-A writing sample is not required, but strongly recommended.
+A writing sample is required.
 Writing samples that demonstrate an applicant's capacity for systematic and careful thought, reasoned argument, and clear writing about political phenomena improve the chances of admission.

 Rate of Admission

 The Department of Political Science attracts many highly qualified applicants for its graduate program.
 Each year more than 200 prospective students apply, from the U.S. and around the world.
 Approximately 10-12 new students enter our program each year.
 Our student body is diverse in terms of national origin, cultural background, and intellectual interest.